ctphoenix/Python-Course-Material/chapter5.md

 In these exercises, we will analyse a dataset consisting of many different wines classified into "high quality" and "low quality", and will use K-nearest neighbors to predict whether or not other information about the wine helps us correctly guess whether a new wine will be of high quality.

 *** =instructions
--  Use the scikit-learn classifier `KNeighborsClassifier`, to predict which wines are high and low quality.
+-  Use the scikit-learn classifier `KNeighborsClassifier`, to predict which wines are high and low quality, and store as `library_predictions`.
 Is this predictor better than the simple classifier in Question 6?
+- Use the `accuracy` function to compare `library_predictions` with the high quality wines.
+Print your answer.

 *** =hint
-- A `KNeighborsClassifier` will contain a `predict` method --- try that!
+- A `KNeighborsClassifier` object will contain a `predict` method --- try that on `numeric_data`!
+- Make sure to use the `accuracy` function to compare `library_predictions` and `data["high_quality"]`!

 *** =pre_exercise_code
 ```{python}